 - CT-guided catheter drainage of paravertebral abscess

-Prevertebral abscess formation in the cervical spine can be life threatening → risk of tracheal compression and airway obstruction
+- Prevertebral abscess: manifests with neck pain, difficulty swallowing, difficulty breathing, and possible respiratory failure (formation in the cervical spine can be life-threatening → risk of tracheal compression and airway obstruction)

 - Vertebral collapse and spinal instability → cord compression → paraplegia

-- Pott's paraplegia is primarily a phenomenon of the past; cases have become very rare as a result of improved treatment regimens.
+- Pott paraplegia is primarily a phenomenon of the past (cases have become very rare as a result of improved treatment regimens.)

 - Gibbus deformity